WeCanCodeIT/WCCI-Fall-2017-CLE/Week3/Lists.md

   luckyNumbers.Add(7);
   //We now have a list called luckyNumbers that has the integer elements 2, 3, 5, 7
   ```
-- (Do it with the students) of Let's get back to creating our list of favorite foods.
+- Let's get back to creating our list of favorite foods.
 Following the first example of when you know what the elements are, create a list of your top 5 favorite foods.
   ```CSharp
   List<string>faveFoods = new List<string>(){"steak","chicken","fish","ice cream","nachos"};